Japan Travel Guide | Discover Japan’s Food Culture, History, and Traditions - GTN MAGAZINE

 Kyushu — nature, history, and hot springs

-Kyushu, with its warm climate and diverse culture, offers an abundance of hot springs, natural scenery, and historic sites.
+With its mild climate and diverse cultural heritage, Kyushu is known for its hot springs, natural scenery, and historic attractions.

-• Fukuoka: The gateway to Kyushu, renowned for its rich and vibrant food culture, including its famous street food stalls (yatai).
+• Fukuoka: The gateway to Kyushu, famous for its rich food culture

-• Nagasaki: A port city with a unique international atmosphere; the Peace Memorial Park is also an essential landmark.
+• Nagasaki: A historic port city with an international atmosphere and important sites such as Peace Park

-• Kumamoto: Famous for the majestic Kumamoto Castle and the breathtaking, vast landscapes of Mount Aso.
+• Kumamoto: Home to Kumamoto Castle and the vast natural landscapes of the Aso region

-• Beppu & Yufuin: Two of Japan’s premier hot spring destinations, offering a wide variety of relaxing onsen experiences.
+• Beppu and Yufuin: Two of Japan's most famous hot spring destinations

 Okinawa